-According to statistics provided by IBISWorld, growth in this space is expected to continue to rebound post-pandemic at a rate of 42% compared to 2020, signaling more promising news.
-As more tradeshows, weddings, other high profile events continue to resume, taking a minute to evaluate your business and protect it for the future is critically important.
+According to statistics provided by IBISWorld, growth in this space is expected to continue to rebound post-pandemic at a rate of 42% compared to 2020.
+As more trade shows, weddings, and other in-person events continue their comeback, it’s critical that you commit to an ongoing evaluation of your business to ensure you’re set up for success in this evolving environment.

 In this blog post, we’ll break down a few quick tips and housekeeping items to implement that are key to sustaining growth.